 ExxonMobil works to manage our water use and to limit adverse impacts to water resources and consumers from our withdrawals and discharges, taking into consideration factors such as quality and availability.
 In 2016, the net freshwater consumption at our operations was 290 million cubic meters, a decrease of more than 3 percent from the 2015 consumption of 300 million cubic meters and a more than 9 percent decline since 2007.
 In some instances, due to unique geological conditions, oil and gas operations may trigger seismic activity.
 We support risk management and mitigation approaches to seismicity that take into consideration the relative risks associated with the specific context and geography of the proposed operation.
 Mitigation methods include assessing factors such as fluid volume, formation character, tectonic setting, operating experience and local construction standards.

 We take a rigorous approach to assessing and managing the potential impacts of a spill on water or land with a particular emphasis on risk management, operations integrity and containment capabilities.
 We are proud to report that, as a result of these efforts, we had fewer spills in 2016 compared with 2015.
 Over the past 10 years, ExxonMobil has reduced the global number of spills greater than 1 barrel by more than 13 percent.

-We seek opportunities to reduce the air emissions associated with our operations and the products we deliver.
-ExxonMobil’s combined emissions of volatile organic compounds (VOCs), sulfur dioxide (SO2) and nitrogen oxides (NOx) have decreased more than 45 per cent over the past 10 years across all of our businesses.
+In accordance with regulatory requirements and our commitment to maintaining operational excellence, we work to reduce air emissions associated with our operations and the products we deliver.
+ExxonMobil’s combined emissions of volatile organic compounds, sulfur dioxide and nitrogen oxides have decreased by almost 40 percent over the past 10 years across all of our businesses.